 The research, led by the Marine and Freshwater Research Centre at Galway-Mayo Institute of Technology also highlights a number of potential impacts on human health.

-Microplastics are tiny plastic granules, pellets, fibres and fragments less than 5mm in diameter.
-They can be as small as two to three centimetres in length and are often as thin as a human hair.
+Microplastics are tiny plastic granules, pellets, fibres and fragments less than 5mm in diameter and are often as thin as a human hair.

 Potential health impacts included exposure through drinking water, accidental ingestion through bathing and consumption of food prepared using contaminated water.

 People are also open to ingesting microplastics through the consumption of freshwater fish such as salmon or trout.